SalmanAd01/CP-Bot/README.md

 $cspresent
 ```
 ![Screenshot (409)](https://user-images.githubusercontent.com/80933048/129572953-5fc23c29-a059-4577-a1b7-526f96eebd1c.png)
-- $csuser : This Command Is Used To Know The Basic Information of a user.
+- $csuser : This Command Is Used To Know The Basic Information of a user In Codechef.
 It takes the username as a parameters
 ```bash
 $csuser user_name
 ```